 Collaborative pianists are required for Voice and Opera auditions and for DMA applicants for Flute, Violin, Viola, and Cello.
 Pianists are not required for other instrumental auditions, although applicants wishing to audition with their own pianist (personally arranged) may do so.
 For a fee of $25, NEC will provide a pianist for Voice and Opera auditions.
 For a fee of $25, NEC will provide a vocalist and/or instrumentalist for Collaborative Piano auditions.
 A rhythm section is provided free of charge for Jazz auditions.

 Recorded Auditions (Video only)

 Applicants are strongly encouraged to present a live audition at NEC.
 However, performance applicants who are not required to attend a live audition may submit a final audition video recording by February 1.
-Recordings received after February 1 will be reviewed at the discretion of the department.
 No recording will be reviewed without a completed application.
-Unless indicated in the specific guidelines for your major/instrument using the link to the left, repertoire requirements for final video auditions are the same as those for live auditions.
+Unless indicated in the specific guidelines for your major/instrument, repertoire requirements for final video auditions are the same as those for live auditions.
 Full pieces should be included unless otherwise indicated.

 Applicants who plan to send a final video audition instead of attending a live audition should not also submit a prescreening recording.